roidrage/paperplanes/_posts/2007-4-27-namespace_your_rails_model.markdown

 ---
-layout: single
+layout: post
 title: "Namespace Your Rails Model"
-topics: rails ruby
+tags: rails ruby
 ---
 I had a nice revelation earlier this week, when I finally tested some code I wrote in the wild, the wild being BackgrounDRb.
 The code used some pretty common class and module names.
 I didn't expect many problems when I used something along the lines of Sync or Synchronizer.
 When running the code in test cases there wasn't any problem.